 Gardens that honour Denis Mukwege

-Denis Mukwege is honoured in the Garden of Milan - Monte Stella.
+Denis Mukwege is honoured in the Gardens of Halabja e Milan - Monte Stella.